Agricultural Literacy Curriculum Matrix

 FoodMASTER: Milk and Cheese

-Students will taste test four different milks while comparing color, texture, taste and cost.
-In addition, students will read the four milk food labels and complete a table comparing calories, fat and calcium found in the milks.
-The class will make cottage cheese by heating milk to the proper temperature and adding an acid (vinegar) to speed up the separation of curds and whey.
+Students taste test four different milks while comparing color, texture, taste, and cost.
+In addition, students examine four milk food labels and complete a table comparing calories, fat, and calcium found in the milks.
+Students make cottage cheese by heating milk to the proper temperature and adding an acid (vinegar) to speed up the separation of curds and whey.
+Grades 3-5

 Activity 1: Many Milks

 - For the teacher: 4 “type of milk” signs (“Whole,” “2%,” “Skim,” “Soy”), 4 trays (cafeteria style) or trash cans, 1/2 gallon whole milk, 1/2 gallon 2% milk, 1/2 gallon skim milk, 1/2 gallon soy milk, food labels for each milk.